EMGuyant/inquisitive-nature/_posts/2022-12-12-what-is-ms-power-platform.md

 ## Power Apps
 Power Apps is a rapid low-code platform for custom application development.
 It consists of apps, connectors, and data that are all integrated providing the tools and environment required for application development.

 With Power Apps, there are 3 types of apps that you can create.
 The first type is a Canvas app.
 These apps start blank and connect to various data sources.
 You construct the app using the low code interface.
 Model-driven apps are applications built on top of an existing data model.
 You build these apps using forms, views, and dashboards.
 Dataverse is the data source for model-driven apps.
 The last type of app is Portal.
-Portal creates public-facing web sites.
+Portal creates public-facing websites.
 Like model-driven apps, Dataverse is the data source for Power Apps Portal.

 <br>